gs354/flood-monitoring-app/README.md

 ## Usage

-The application provides a command-line interface to fetch and plot flood monitoring data:
+The app provides a command-line interface to fetch and plot flood monitoring data.
+It accesses the endpoint `https://environment.data.gov.uk/flood-monitoring/id/stations/{station_id}/readings` to fetch readings for all measures from a particular station up to a specified number of days ago.

 ### Options